hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 By completing this project, students will:

-- Gain deep understanding of process scheduling algorithms and their trade-offs
+- Gain a deep understanding of process scheduling algorithms and their trade-offs
 - Learn to work with complex kernel data structures and synchronization primitives
 - Understand the intricacies of context switching and process state management
 - Implement priority-based scheduling with starvation prevention mechanisms